jdesamero/Backstab/docs/Backstab.View.md

 One minor thing to note when using this method is that if the model is blank it must have defaults defined in order for it to know which fields to search for.

-`setModelValues()` takes several arguments: `oModel`, `eElem`, `oParams`, `oFields` The `oModel` and `eElem` arguments work exactly as above in `extractModelValues()` `oParams` - Content to come
+`setModelValues()` takes several arguments: `oModel`, `eElem`, `oParams`, `oFields`

+The `oModel`, `eElem`, and `oParams` arguments work exactly as above in `extractModelValues()`

 `oFields` - You can force the model to search for specific fields by passing them as the fourth argument.
-Content to come.
+This is an alternate method for defining the defaults for a models attributes.